-2.1 General methodology
+2.1 Basic methodology and its modification

 We follow the overall approach of Rosenblum et al. (1996) and Osipov et al. (2003) in our analysis of the synchronization between two chaotic time series, and will present some new concepts and tools after summarizing their approach.
 First, these authors, following Gabor (1946) and Panter (1965), define an analytic signal $\psi(t)$ associated with a given time series x(t).
-This analytic signal is the complex-valued time series where $i = \sqrt{-1}$ is the imaginary unit and is the Hilbert transform of x(t).
+This analytic signal is the complex-valued time series where $i = \sqrt{-1}$ is the imaginary unit and is the Hilbert transform of x(t), y(t) = H[x(t)].
 The instantaneous amplitude A(t) and phase $\phi(t)$ of the analytic signal $\psi(t)$ are defined by the polar representation of Eq.
 (1a),